brimdata/super/book/src/intro.md

 a query language for super-structured data can be devised that is a superset of SQL.
 The SuperDB query language is a
 [Pipe SQL](https://research.google/pubs/sql-has-problems-we-can-fix-them-pipe-syntax-in-sql/)
-adapted for super-structured data scalled [_SuperSQL_](super-sql/intro.md).
+adapted for super-structured data called [_SuperSQL_](super-sql/intro.md).

 SuperSQL is particularly well suited for data-wrangling use cases like